equinor/radix-public-site/public-site/docs/src/guides/sub-pipeline/example-pipeline-with-deploy-keys.md

 title: "Sub-pipeline example: Pipeline with GitHub deploy keys"
 ---

-# Sub-pipeline example: Pipeline with GitHub deploy keys
+# Sub-pipeline with GitHub deploy keys

 * In the Radix application repository create a folder `tekton`.
 This folder need to be in the configuration branch and in the same folder, where `radixconfig.yaml` file is located (by default it is a root of the repository).
 * The sub-pipeline in this example runs one task with two steps.